House Intelligence Committee releases some Russia-linked Facebook ads

 Facebook has said that it has found more than 3,000 ads linked to the Internet Research Agency, a St. Petersburg troll farm with ties to the Russian government, and that the ads were seen by more than 11 million people between 2015 and 2017.

 The House Intelligence Committee had been expected to release all of the ads, which Facebook has turned over to Congress and to Special Counsel Robert Mueller's office, but ultimately put out only about two dozen on Wednesday.
 The committee's Democrats, who were responsible for the release, called the selection of ads that they made public a "representative sampling."
+Rep. Adam Schiff, the top Democrat on the committee, said at the hearing that the committee still expects to release all of the ads eventually.

 Related: Facebook, Twitter, Google face aggressive questioning at Senate hearing